PacktPublishing/Databricks-ML-In-Action/README.md

 **Following is what you need for this book:**
 This book is for machine learning engineers, data scientists, and technical managers seeking hands-on expertise in implementing and leveraging the Databricks Data Intelligence Platform and its Lakehouse architecture to create data products.

-With the following software and hardware list you can run all code files present in the book (Chapter 2-8).
+With the following software and hardware list, you can run all code files present in the book (Chapters 2-8).
 ### Software and Hardware List
 | Chapter | Software required | OS required |
 | -------- | ------------------------------------ | ----------------------------------- |